Do you want to know more about the Spaceship Earth Script? Spaceship Earth is the iconic geodesic dome that dominates the landscape of Epcot.

 THE AMERICAN CIVIL WAR ENDS 1864

 “Extra!
 Extra!
 Read all about it!
 Lee surrenders at Appomattox!
 Civil War is over!
 Extra!
 Extra!” ( Paper Boy)

-HUGE TECHNOLOGY ADVANCES GIVE US MOVIES AND NEWSREELS
+HUGE TECHNOLOGICAL ADVANCES GIVE US MOVIES AND NEWSREELS

 And today, we received word that Amelia Earhart has landed safe and sound in Wales.
 Today, July 19th, 1948, will forever be known as the day that she flew across the Atlantic and into the hearts of people around the world.
 Amelia Earhart has gone where no other woman has gone before! ( Radio Announcer)

 THE MOON LANDING JULY 1969